phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 ### The `GlobalAlloc` Trait

 The [`GlobalAlloc`] trait defines the functions that a heap allocator must provide.
-All heap allocators must implement it.
 The trait is special because it is almost never used directly by the programmer.
 Instead, the compiler will automatically insert the appropriate calls to the trait methods when using the allocation and collection types of `alloc`.

 Since we will need to implement the trait for all our allocator types, it is worth taking a closer look at its declaration: